stormpath/stormpath-ios-example/README.md

 ## Social Login

-To use Log in with Facebook / Google in this app, you'll need to take a few additional steps:
+The sample app is configured with the Facebook and Google logins for our demo server, but to use this with your own server, you'll need to take a few additional steps:

 ### Setting up Facebook Login